no-go/featherM0_ssd1331_watch/README.md

 using a adafruit feather M0 with SPI oled SSD1331 (16bit) and MPU-6050 as watch and step counter.

-# bugs

-sometimes I got a restart and time accurency is bad :-S

 # Hardware and Features

  -  feather M0 with BLE module nRF52 (set clock and send small messages via UART)